euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 ------------------
 A key advantage of providing a custom plotting package is that best-practice can be enforced on the author of the calculation script, for example the provision of titles or use of gridlines. <<COLORBAR EXAMPLE>>.

 The plotter classes can also enforce a demarcation between alteration of *presentation*, e.g. color-bar limits, and alteration of *data*.
 Alteration of presentation is provided for through methods or GUI features defined by the plotter classes.
 Alteration of data is prevented as there is no interface to the data itself once the relevant array has been passed to the plot instance.
-This is not a security feature but simplifies quality assurance by limiting where errors could be introduced.
+This is not intended as sa security feature but simplifies quality assurance by limiting where errors could be introduced.

 Another quality assurance feature is the provision of traceability data.
 The ``baseplot`` class traveses the stack frames using the ``inspect`` module when a new plot is generated, gathering information about paths and versions of scripts and modules used.
 The use of this approach means that no additional effort from the script author is required to gather this information.